University, Apprenticeships and Careers

 Student finance - GOV.UK (www.gov.uk)

 Staff at the school are always on hand to help parents or carers support their children with their career or destination choices.
-If you feel you would like further support or information from the school, don’t be afraid to contact your child’s Head of Section or Mr N Green (Deputy Head of Personal Development) - NGreen2@netherthorpe.derbyshire.sch.uk
+If you feel you would like further support or information from the school, don’t be afraid to contact the sixth form directly

 If your son/daughter, needs further careers support and guidance then students can book a careers appointment with the school’s careers advisor at any point.
 This is a one to one careers interview in which the careers advisor will provide bespoke careers guidance and support that is tailored directly to the student.
 To request a careers appointment, all students need to do is email: info@netherthorpe.academy